As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How to Dispose of Rock Tumbling Grit?

-Each time you tumble rocks, you must deal with the rock-tumbling grit left over.
-There is no way around it, and you can’t just throw it away on public lands since there are dumping laws that you must adhere to as well.
+Every time you tumble rocks, you must deal with the resulting grit.
+There is no way around it, and you cannot simply toss it out on public ground since there are dumping rules that must be followed.

-Instead, you can bury your rock-tumbling grit in your garden and place dirt above it so you won’t have to deal with silica dust inhalation issues.
-You can also put it in a container to dry out; once it does, it will have a muddy texture.
-You can scrape that texture in the garden, bury it, or put it in a plastic bin liner.
+Instead, bury the rock-tumbling grit in your garden and cover it with earth to avoid silica dust inhalation.
+You may also place it in a jar to dry; once done, it will have a muddy texture.
+Scrape that texture onto the garden, bury it, or store it in a plastic bin liner.

-Use a plastic jar, an old ice cream container, a Tupperware container, or anything of the sort and throw it in the trash.
-The most important thing is to separate the grit and slurry from the water.
+Throw a plastic jar, an old ice cream container, a Tupperware container, or anything else into the garbage.
+The most critical step is to remove the grit and slurry from the water.

 TIP: Some mineral oils are better for rock tumbling and polishing.
 Check out the best ones in the article below: